cairis-platform/cairis/docs/doc.rst

 .. figure:: GoalsDialog.png
    :alt: Goals Dialog

-   fig:GoalsDialog

 -  Click on the Goal toolbar button to open the Goals dialog box.
-As [fig:GoalsDialog] illustrates, next to goal name is the current *status* for the goal.
+As the above figure illustrates, next to goal name is the current *status* for the goal.
 If a goal is defined as OK, then this goal is refined by a requirement, or by one or more goals.
 Goals with the status *to refine* have yet to be refined or operationalised.
 Goals